 Index Rebalance Risk.
-Because the Index generally changes its exposure based on data only as of the last business day of March, June, September, and December (i) the Index's exposure may be affected by significant market movements at or near quarter end that are not predictive of the market's performance for the subsequent quarter and (ii) changes to the Index's exposure may lag a significant change in the market's direction (up or down) by as long as a quarter if such changes first take effect at or near the beginning of a quarter.
+Because each Index generally only changes their respective exposures based on data as of a quarter end, semi-annual period end or annually (each, a "Period End"), (i) an Index's exposure may be affected by significant market movements at or near a Period End that are not predictive of the market's performance for the subsequent Period End and (ii) changes to the Index's exposure may lag a significant change in the market's direction (up or down) by as long as the next Period End if such changes first take effect at or near the beginning of a Period End.
 Such lags between market performance and changes to the Index's exposure may result in significant underperformance relative to the broader equity or fixed income market.
-Unusual market conditions may cause the Index Provider to postpone a scheduled rebalance, which could cause the Index to vary from its normal or expected composition.